stevenmc/docker-lemp/README.md

 * (No password)

 ## SSH
-We don't support SSH right now.
+SSH not supported.
 You can use `docker exec` to enter the docker container.